discordjs/discord.js/docs/topics/voice.md

 client.login('token here');

 client.on('message', async message => {
-  // Voice only works in guilds, if the message does not come from a guild,
+  // Voice only works in servers, if the message does not come from a server,
   // we ignore it
-  if (!message.guild) return;
+  if (!message.server) return;

   if (message.content === '/join') {
     // Only try to join the sender's voice channel if they are in one themselves